 - Instances running on the same physical machine are isolated from each other via the Xen hypervisor (AWS).

 - In addition, the AWS firewall resides within the hypervisor layer, between the physical network interface and the instance's virtual interface.
 All packets must pass through this layer, thus an instance’s neighbors have no more access to that instance than any other host on the Internet and can be treated as if they are on separate physical hosts.
 The physical RAM is separated using similar mechanisms.

 - Our clients are logically separated through the use of account ids, access control and roles define what users have access to.

 - The database containing visitor and usage data is only accessible from the application servers and no outside sources are allowed to connect to the database.

 UXCam has signed a data processing agreement (DPA) with Amazon Web Services (AWS) which includes the EU model clauses.

-UXCam uses Splunk as a SEIM tool to identify suspicious behavior and potentially compromised systems on the production platform.
+UXCam uses DataDog as a SEIM tool to identify suspicious behavior and potentially compromised systems on the production platform.

 Any code changes that are required to remediate vulnerabilities are peer reviewed.
 All changes go through the development and release process including QA with regression testing.

 UXCam infrastructure is hosted on Amazon web services (AWS).
 Both UXCam and AWS have successfully completed SoC2 Type 2 certification.